-We have two major grocery stores, Thrifty Foods and Country Grocer right in downtown along with Natureworks, the healthfood store and green zero waste grocery store – the first of its kind in Canada!
-There is also the option of buying local produce at the markets which run from the spring season to the fall.
-The Tuesday and Saturday Markets are both hosted in Centennial Park and the Wednesday market is located in the United Church Meadows.
-Many other local producers and farmers sell their products at roadside farm stands where customers pay in the ‘honor box’.
-Click on the links to learn more about Food, Farms and Farmstands here on the Island.
+In Ganges there are two major grocery stores, Thrifty Foods and Country Grocer right in downtown along with Natureworks, the healthfood store and green zero waste grocery store – the first of its kind in Canada!
+Salt Spring Mercantile is situated at Fulford Harbour at the south end of the island There is also the option of buying local produce at the markets which run from the spring season to the fall.
+The Tuesday and Saturday Markets are both hosted in Centennial Park in the heart of Ganges.
+Many other local producers and farmers sell their products at roadside farm stands where customers pay in the ‘honour box’.
+Click here to learn more about Food, Farms and Farmstands on the Island.

-Most of the newspapers and magazines above are available online and have their own Facebook pages.
-The Island also offers the Salt Spring Exchange, a website dedicated to local news, events, stories, market, accommodations, real-estate, rentals, classifieds, listings and visitor information about our community.
+Another valuable source of information is the Salt Spring Exchange, a website dedicated to local news, events, stories, market, accommodations, real-estate, rentals, classifieds, listings and visitor information about our community.
 Take a look here!

 The Lions Club Directory is the local phone book which is a fabulous resource for the Island.
 Included within the phone book is invaluable contact information for all organizations, government listings, businesses and much more.
 You can buy a directory at most stores on the Island, including the Salt Spring Island Visitor’s Information Centre.